 Paul now closely connects verse 20 to the end of verse 19.

 Now a mediator does not mediate for one only,

 A “mediator” is one who stands in the middle to intervene between two parties.
 A “mediator” stands between them and tries to work out a solution.
 The mediator does not simply represent one party but both parties.
-A mediator involves a contract between two parties as in the Mosaic law.
+A mediator involves a contract between two parties, as in the Mosaic law.
 The law needs a mediator because it involves two parties.

 but God is one

 In the Abrahamic covenant, only one party signed the contract.
 God unilaterally signed it in grace.
-Grace does not operate by a mediator between two parties.
+Grace does not operate as a mediator between two parties.
 Grace acts alone because it is unconditional and unilateral.
 There are no strings attached to God’s provision of grace.